squarepupil/website-pages/src/pages/detailed.md

 ## Empowerment

+++Democratic justice empowers our students to advocate for themselves and others.++

 Our democratic justice system empowers our students to find their voice as individuals and as part of the community.
 They quickly change roles from defendant to plaintiff to juror.
 In a matter of minutes, they can go from rule